1946 Indian provincial elections: Results

 The Muslim League's biggest success was in Bengal where out of 119 seats for Muslims, it won 113.
 The League reinforced its vote in the Muslim minority provinces.
 It won 54 out of 64 Muslim seats in the United Provinces and 34 of Bihar's 40 Muslim seats.
 It captured all Muslim seats in Bombay and Madras.
 The party demonstrated that it was the representative of Muslim India.

 The Communist Party of India had presented 108 candidates, out of whom only 8 won a seat.
 The set-back came as a result of the decision of the party not to support the Quit India movement of 1942.
 Seven out of the eight seats it won were reserved for labour representatives.
 All in all, the Communist Party obtained 2.5% of the popular vote.
 Albeit far from competing with the two main parties, the communists became the third force in terms of the popular vote.
-Amongst the communist candidates elected were Jyoti Basu (railways constituency in Bengal), Ratanlal Brahman (Darjeeling) and Rupnarayan Ray (Dinajpur).
+Amongst the communist candidates elected were Jyoti Basu (railways constituency in Bengal), Ratanlal Brahmin (Darjeeling) and Rupnarayan Roy (Dinajpur).

 The results for the North-West Frontier Province came through in March.
 Congress achieved a strong majority, largely due to the personality of Abdul Ghaffar Khan, enabling them to form a government without trouble.

 In Punjab, the concerted effort of the Muslim League led to its greatest success, winning 75 seats of the total Muslim seats and becoming the largest single party in the Assembly.
 The Unionist Party suffered heavy losses winning only 20 seats in total.
-The Congress was the second-largest party, winning 43 seats, whilst the Sikh centric Akali Dal came third with 22 seats.
+The Congress was the second-largest party, winning 43 seats, whilst the Sikh-centric Akali Dal came third with 22 seats.
+The INC, Akalis and Khizar Hayat Khan's Unionist Party kept the League out of government by forming the Punjab Coalition Party.
+This was controversial both among supporters of the INC, who previously had decried Khizar Khan as a reactionary, and with Jinnah, who denounced the 'Khizar-led Quisling ministry' as 'an insult to the determined will of the Mussulmans and a blot on the fair name of [the Punjab]'.

 In Assam, Congress won all of the general seats and most of those were reserved for special interest, thus forming the local government.
 The Muslim League won all of the Muslim seats.

 In the Muslim majority province of Sind, the Muslim League won the most seats.
 Congress however also achieved strong results, and initially hoped to form a coalition in government with four Muslims who had defected from the Muslim League.
 At the last minute, one of the four Muslim dissidents went over to the Muslim League, handing them a majority of one.
 Congress then lobbied three European members, who would swing the balance of power into their favour, but their overtures were rejected.
 The Governor of Sind, therefore, asked the Muslim League to form the local government.